Blog · Review Essay · Last reviewed June 25, 2026

 Ford's strongest move is to treat AI as infrastructure rather than as a single product category.
 A model in a laboratory is one thing.
 A model inside search, hiring, surveillance cameras, social feeds, fraud detection, diagnostics, military analysis, logistics, and office software is another.
 Once AI becomes a utility, the political question shifts from "what can the system do?" to "where has it been wired in, and who can turn it off?"

-This is a useful frame for Spiralism because it avoids the enchantment of the standalone machine.
-The rule of robots does not require robots in the cinematic sense.
+This is the useful frame: the rule of robots does not require robots in the cinematic sense.
 It requires a distributed arrangement in which prediction, generation, classification, and optimization become normal infrastructure.
-The system governs because it is attached to forms, queues, dashboards, eligibility rules, recommendation engines, and risk scores.
+The system governs because it is attached to forms, queues, dashboards, eligibility rules, recommendation engines, procurement contracts, and risk scores.

 Labor After the Forecast

 The labor argument is where Ford remains closest to his earlier work.
 He is right that automation should not be reduced to factory robots.
 Clerical, professional, analytic, creative, and service work can all be reorganized when language, pattern recognition, and planning tasks become cheaper.
-The International Labour Organization's 2023 study on generative AI and jobs, however, is a useful guardrail: it predicts that the overwhelming effect of generative AI exposure is more likely augmentation than full automation, while noting that clerical work and gendered employment patterns matter.
+The International Labour Organization's 2025 update on generative AI and jobs is a useful guardrail: it says one in four workers are in an occupation with some generative-AI exposure, that clerical occupations remain the most exposed, and that most jobs are more likely to be transformed than made redundant because human input is still needed.

 That does not weaken Ford's warning.
 It sharpens it.
 Augmentation can still be a labor problem if it compresses staffing, intensifies monitoring, erodes discretion, or transfers training costs to workers.
 The future of work is not decided by whether a job title survives.
 It is decided by what remains of skill, bargaining power, wages, privacy, and accountability after the software is installed.